torebutlin/pydvma/README.md

 A high-level interface allows straightforward application for common use-cases and a low-level interface provides more control when needed.

 The aim is for a library that is simple to use and simple to maintain.
-It is not a full-featured GUI, but when used in conjunction with Jupyter Notebooks it is intended to provide the best of both worlds: interactive tools for specific tasks and command line interface for customisation.
+It is not a full-featured GUI, but when used in conjunction with Jupyter Notebooks it is intended to provide the best of both worlds: interactive tools for common tasks and command line interface for customisation.

 ## Getting started

 ### Dependencies

-The logger requires Python 3.6 to work with soundcard acquisition.
+The logger requires Python 3.7 to work with soundcard acquisition.

 On Windows:

 ```
-conda env create -f logger_env.yml
+conda install pyaudio
 ```

 On Mac OS X: install PortAudio.
 If you use Homebrew, just run this: